isomerpages/moe-nushigh/_admissions/Year 1 and 3 Admissions/Admissions FAQs.md

 ##### **13\.
 How would I know if I am accepted by NUS High School?**

-For Year 1 DSA-Sec,&nbsp;successful applicants will be notified and given a Letter of Offer (Confirmed Offer / Wait List) by August 2024 via the main contact email address registered with MOE Centralised DSA-Sec Online Portal.&nbsp;
+For Year 1 DSA-Sec,&nbsp;successful applicants will be notified and given a Letter of Offer (Confirmed Offer / Wait List) by 4 September 2025 via the main contact email address registered with MOE Centralised DSA-Sec Online Portal.&nbsp;

-For Year 3 Admission, successful applicants will be notified and given a Letter of Confirmed Offer via e-mail by mid October 2024.
+For Year 3 Admission, successful applicants will be notified and given a Letter of Confirmed Offer via e-mail by mid October 2025.

 For Year 1 SIE, successful applicants will be notified and given a Letter of Offer (Confirmed Offer / Wait List) within the Secondary One Option Phase.